How Seniors Can Take Precautions During Hot Days

 As we age it can become more difficult to notice changes in our body temperature.

 Many seniors have underlying health conditions that contribute to making it harder for them to adapt to heat.
 Many medications that seniors take can actually contribute to dehydration.
-There are a few simple precautions that we can take to keep ourselves and loved ones safe.
+There are a few simple precautions that we can take to keep ourselves and our loved ones safe.
 Here are some helpful tips to keep safe during the extreme heat of the summer months.

 Advice for Seniors During Hot Summer Days: